WilliamBUG/Assistant-Zero/README.md

 In the first stage, we investigate the function-calling capability of VLMs.

 ### 📌 **Stage 1: Visual Agent (Q1 2025)**

-✅ Build offline eval pipeline (Android control + AITZ + multimodal tasks)
+- ✅ Build offline eval pipeline (Android control + AITZ + multimodal tasks)
-✅ Debug the training framework, and run the first batch.
+- ✅ Debug the training framework, and run the first batch.
-✅ Set up + debug the Android World framework.
+- ✅ Set up + debug the Android World framework.
-⬜ Develop agents for online interaction experiments.
+- ⬜ Develop agents for online interaction experiments.
-⬜ Design algorithm + produce data.
+- ⬜ Design algorithm + produce data.
-⬜ Test VLMs with SFT for function calls.
+- ⬜ Test VLMs with SFT for function calls.
-⬜ Test VLMs with RL for function calls.
+- ⬜ Test VLMs with RL for function calls.
-⬜ Quantize + deploy to phones
+- ⬜ Quantize + deploy to phones
-⬜ Open source preparation
+- ⬜ Open source preparation

 ---

 ### What’s Next?
 The Sky’s the Limit! ☁️
-- Summarization and rooter: exploring the
+- Summarization and rooter: exploring the next key features.
 - Scale up with personalization: More apps, more tasks, more personalization.
 - Open-source the eval pipeline and our agent design framework—let’s grow this together!